EMDR for Trauma: What to Expect Topical Map: SEO Clusters

 Concise answers to top client FAQs (is it painful, will I remember, how fast are results) for quick consumption and linking.

-Content Strategy for EMDR for Trauma: What to Expect
+Content strategy and topical authority plan for EMDR for Trauma: What to Expect

 The recommended SEO content strategy for EMDR for Trauma: What to Expect is the hub-and-spoke topical map model: one comprehensive pillar page on EMDR for Trauma: What to Expect, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on EMDR for Trauma: What to Expect — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on EMDR for Trauma: What to Expect.

 35